Okanjo/okanjo-docs/docs/Objects.md

 :   [`Bid []`](Objects.html#Bid)  Embeddable.
 The bidding history of the product.
 `return_policy`
 :   [`ReturnPolicy`](Objects.html#ReturnPolicy)  Embeddable.
 The return policy associated with the sale of this item.

+## ProductCategoryRelationship

+Relationship of a product to a category.

+`type`
+:   `int enum` How the product relates to the category.
+See [`ProductCategoryRelationshipType`](Constants.html#ProductCategoryRelationshipType)
+`root_category_id`
+:   `int` The unique id of the root id of the taxonomy the category belongs to.

 ## Promotion